gmar22/FinancialPlanner---TamuHACK/README.md

 # FinancialPlanner---TamuHACK

-A financial planner that allows students to input their "perfect" budget, and then compare it too their actual expenses.
+A financial planner website that allows students to input their "perfect" budget, and then compare it too their actual expenses.